Francis James Grimké: Career

-Grimké began his ministry at the prominent 15th Street Presbyterian Church in Logan Circle, Washington, D.C., a major African-American congregation that was about 15 blocks due north of the White House.
-He led that congregation until 1885, and was active throughout the community in Washington.
-He then moved to Woodlawn Presbyterian Church in Jacksonville, Florida in November 1886, but in January 1889, returned to his former charge.
+Francis began his ministry at the prominent 15th Street Presbyterian Church in Logan Circle, Washington, D.C., a major African-American congregation that was about 15 blocks due north of the White House.
+He led that congregation until 1885 and was active throughout the community in Washington.
+He then moved to Woodlawn Presbyterian Church in Jacksonville, Florida, in November 1886, but in January 1889, returned to his former charge.

-His elder brother Archibald was appointed as consul to the Dominican Republic from 1894 to 1898.
-During that time, Archibald's daughter Angelina Weld Grimké stayed with Grimké and his wife.
-Angelina later became a teacher, and a prominent writer and activist in her own right.
+His elder brother Archibald was appointed consul to the Dominican Republic from 1894 to 1898.
+Archibald's daughter Angelina Weld Grimké stayed with Francis and his wife during that time.
+Angelina later became a teacher, prominent writer, and activist in her own right.

-Francis was a participant in the March 5, 1897 meeting to celebrate the memory of Frederick Douglass which founded the American Negro Academy led by Alexander Crummell.
+Francis was a participant in the March 5, 1897, meeting to celebrate the memory of Frederick Douglass, which founded the American Negro Academy led by Alexander Crummell.
 He became the organization's founding Treasurer, serving in this capacity until 1919.
-He played an active role among the scholars, editors, and activists of this first major African American learned society, which refuted racist scholarship, promoted black claims to individual, social, and political equality, and studied the history and sociology of African American life.
+He played an active role among the scholars, editors, and activists of this first major African-American learned society, which refuted racist scholarship, promoted black claims to individual, social, and political equality, and studied the history and sociology of African-American life.

 Except for a few years' sojourn at Laura St. Presbyterian Church (now known as Woodlawn Presbyterian Church) in Jacksonville, Florida, Grimké continued to lead the Fifteenth Street Presbyterian Church in Washington, D.C. until 1928.
 He died in 1937, more than twenty years after Charlotte.

-Francis Grimké said: "Race prejudice can't be talked down, it must be lived down."
+Francis Grimké said: "Race prejudice can't be talked down; it must be lived down."